saveourtool/diktat/info/guide/guide-chapter-6.md

 ```

 ### <a name="r6.1.2"></a> Rule 6.1.2: Prefer data classes instead of classes without any functional logic.
-Some people say that data class - is a code smell.
-But in case you really need to use it and your x1code is becoming more simple because of that -
-you can use Kotlin `data classes`.
-Main purpose of these classes is to hold data.
+Some people say that the data class is a code smell.
+But if you need to use it, and as a result, your code is becoming more simple, you can use Kotlin `data class`.
+The main purpose of this class is to hold data,
-But also `data classes` will automatically generate several useful methods:
+but also `data class` will automatically generate several useful methods:
 - equals()/hashCode() pair;
 - toString()
 - componentN() functions corresponding to the properties in their order of declaration;
 - copy() function

-So instead of using `normal` classes:
+Therefore, instead of using `normal` classes:

 ```kotlin
 class Test {